-Toss the cubed apples with cinnamon and sugar in a small bowl.
+Toss the cubed apples with lemon juice in a medium bowl.
 Set aside the bowl.

-Preheat the oven to 325°F(165C°).
+Preheat the oven to 350°F(177C°).
 Grease regular size cupcake pan and set aside.

 Mix flour, ground cinnamon, cornstarch and baking soda in a big bowl.
 Set aside.

 Place the butter in a large bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
 Add in the brown and white sugar and cream on medium speed until light and fluffy.
 Add the egg, mix well.
-Finally, add flour mixture in 2-3 batches until it is totally incorporated.
+Then, add flour mixture and mix until it is totally incorporated.
+Finally, add in the rolled oats and mix well.
 During these steps, stop the machine and scrape down the sides and bottom of the bowl with rubber spatula as needed to be sure they are all mixed.

 The dough will be very sticky.
 (If you like you can keep the dough in the fridge for almost 30 minutes but actually, you don’t need to as it is easy to give a cup shape even the dough is sticky) Use a spoon to fill the muffin tin.
 Divide the dough into equally 10 pieces(a little more than 2 ½ tablespoons-55grams).
 Press them onto bottom and up sides to give a cup shape with a spoon.